 29 Jun Saint Peter and Saint Paul, Apostles, Martyrs

 Today is the feast day of Saint Peter and Saint Paul.
-Ora pro nobis.
+Orate pro nobis.

 This feast day commemorates the martyrdom of the two great Apostles, assigned by tradition to the same day of June in the year 67.
 They had been imprisoned in the famous Mamertine Prison of Rome and both had foreseen their approaching death.
 Saint Peter was crucified; Saint Paul, a Roman citizen, was slain by the sword.
 Tomorrow the Church commemorates the Apostle of the Gentiles; today is dedicated primarily to Saint Peter.